arunodhayan/Object_detection/README.md

-# Object_detection
-# Nvidia setup:
+# Cuda installation
-# Error in Nvidia driver:

-- nvidia-smi command not found

-- driver not upto date

-- failed to initialize NVML: Driver/library version mismatch

-# Solution for installing Nvidia Driver
+#  Installing Nvidia Driver
   # Method 1 :

 -  Download  directly  from  the  Nvidia  website  [Nvi]  according  to  the  GPU